multi-coop/datami-documentation-content/texts/why-gitribute/architecture-schemas-intro-en.md

 # Architecture & sketches

-How do you switch from :
+How do you transition from :

 > — _Hey, how should use Git more in frontend projects ?_